 Ed joined the firm in September 1995.
 Prior to that, he practiced at Vedder Price Kaufman & Kammholz (1991–1995).
 During his undergraduate study, at the University of Rochester, he was a member of Phi Beta Kappa.

-Ed is a member of the American, Chicago and Kane County Bar Association and serves as Co–Chair of its Diversity Committee.
+Ed is a member of the Kane County Bar Association and serves as Co–Chair of its Diversity Committee.
 He is also a member of the American and Chicago Bar Associations.
-He serves on the executive board of the Worklaw Network, an international association of independent labor and employment law firms.
+He serves on the executive board of the Worklaw Network, an association of independent labor and employment law firms.
 Ed has been recognized by Leading Lawyers Network as a leading Illinois employment attorney.

 Ed is active in his community, having served on several local school district committees and boards of directors as well as coaching youth sports.
 He is currently the president of his community homeowners association.